PRP – Platelet-Rich Plasma

-Platelet-Rich Plasma (PRP) therapy, often colloquially referred to as the “vampire facial,” has garnered significant attention in recent years.
+Platelet-Rich Plasma (PRP) therapy, often colloquially referred to as the “vampire facial,” has gained significant attention in recent years.
 If you’re considering PRP treatment for facial rejuvenation or hair loss, it’s essential to have a comprehensive understanding of what it entails.

 Understanding PRP: PRP is a meticulously orchestrated three-step procedure that harnesses the natural platelets present in your blood: